Installation behind a Proxy

-If you are behind a corporate firewall and need a proxy to access websites, make sure that npm is configured accordingly.
+If you are behind a corporate firewall and need a proxy to access websites, make sure that npm is configured accordingly before running the command to install the mabl CLI.
 For example:

 With Node.js installed, install the mabl CLI by running the following command in your terminal: